 Should you use a treadmill every day?

-NordicTrack recommends running around three or four times a week to ensure you're making progress with its machines without overexerting yourself.
-On rest days, consider working out muscles you don't use whilst running or relaxing all together - the choice is yours.
+NordicTrack recommends running approximately three or four times a week to ensure progress without overexertion.
+On rest days, you have the option to focus on working out different muscle groups or simply taking a break altogether – the choice is yours.

 Can you lose weight using a treadmill?